UCREL/HEC/examples/predicting_memory_time/README.md

 ## Examples showing how to use the tools

-1. Example of how to use the
+1. Example of how to use the [resource library](https://docs.python.org/3.7/library/resource.html) and the Python [time library](https://docs.python.org/3.7/library/time.html) to find the maximum amount of memory required for a tagging task and the average time it will take to process a batch.
+Code can be found at [./resource_and_time_example/README.md](./resource_and_time_example/README.md).
 2. Example of how to use Scalene can be found at [./scalene_example/README.md](./scalene_example/README.md).